Ishj21/Ishj21/README.md

 # Ishan Jain
 #### Flutter Developer

 Hi!
-I am Ishan from India, currently pursuing BCA.
+I am Ishan from India, currently pursuing MCA from VIT University, Vellore.
 I like to work in mobile development using Google's latest Flutter framework, I have been a tech enthusiast since i first saw a mobile phone and have been trying and learning software development technologies since.

 Skills: JAVA / FLUTTER / FIREBASE / SQL